ChristopherGarcia1506/SiteSync/system/wk09checklist.md

 We have not completed the project so conclusion will be filled later on.

 - [ ] 12.
 Are the References/Bibliography complete?

-THey are not completed since the project is not finished yet.
+- They are not completed since the project is not finished yet.

 - [ ] 13.
 Do the Appendices support the study?

 No we do not have Appendices for now.